27 January . 2020

 Tour fresh colors

 To see how homebuilders are incorporating trending colors into their designs, tour the fully furnished model homes at The Grove Frisco, featuring fresh designs from our best-in-class builders.
-Before you tour, stop by our information center at Orchard House and enjoy a meal or a drink at Swirl Cafe & Bakery, where good taste is always trending.
+Before you tour, stop by our information center at Orchard House to learn more about our award-winning community.

 Previous PostWhat’s new in flooring?
 Our 2020 “floorcast” has 5 trends to watch